-Children can exhibit signs of an anxiety disorder as young as age one.
+Children can exhibit signs of anxiety disorders as young as age one.
 A fear of strangers and aversion to separation from caregivers usually spur the initial feelings of anxiety.
 During normal growth and development, most kids grow out of these fears.
 Some children, however, never stop feeling anxious about the smallest changes.
 Others begin to feel anxious later on in childhood as responsibilities in school and at home increase.
 Internal and external pressures can heighten the anxious response and worsen the condition considerably.
 Eventually, children need outside help to learn how to cope with anxiety and respond to pressure in a healthy manner.
 Learn what is an anxiety disorder and symptoms of anxiety in teens to help your kid overcome acute anxiety disorder.

 Signs Of An Anxiety Disorder